Nakilon/mll/README.md

                             [8, 16, 24, 32, 40, 48, 56, 64, 72],
                             [9, 18, 27, 36, 45, 54, 63, 72, 81]]

-    # here is `Listable' magic, alloing to zip arrays
+    # here is `Listable' magic, allowing to zip arrays
     #   of different dimensions with basic operations
     MLL::times [[1,2],[3,4]], [5,6] # => [[5,10], [18,24]]
     # .times     means  *